-- The student seeking readmission must write a letter stating the rationale for the request including why the student is ready and wants to resume study.
-The letter should be sent in advance to the Vice Provost for Fairfield Bellarmine The letter should include the student's name, ID, address, phone, current program of study, and returning semester. - After a formal review of the student's request, the Associate Dean for Academic Affairs and Assistant Dean for Student Success will assess whether the student should or should not be readmitted.
-Recommendations for readmission are forwarded to the Vice Provost for Fairfield Bellarmine, where a final decision will be rendered.
+The graduate student seeking readmission must write a letter stating the rationale for the request including why the graduate student is ready to resume study, and a statement explaining the graduate student's plan for success in resuming study.
+The graduate student may also wish to provide additional information relating to academic work or experience that would adequately support the potential for graduate student's academic success upon readmission.
+The letter should be sent in advance to Program Director and Dean's Office.
+The letter should include the graduate student's name, ID, address, phone, current school and major, new school and major (if requesting a change), returning semester, and choice of full- or part-time studies.
+After formal review of the graduate student's request, the Program Director and Dean's Office will recommend whether the graduate student should or should not be readmitted.
+Recommendations for readmission may be made in consultation with the Vice Provost for Graduate, Continuing and Professional Studies.

-3. The Vice Provost for Fairfield Bellarmine will send an official letter of acceptance or denial to the student, inclusive of any contingencies as deemed appropriate by the Associate Dean for Student Affairs or Assistant Dean for Student Success.
-The student may not register for classes until the official letter of readmission is reviewed and processed.
+The Dean's Office will send an official letter of acceptance or denial to the graduate student, inclusive of any contingencies.
+The graduate student may not register for classes until the official letter of readmission is reviewed and processed.
+Additional questions or concerns can be directed to the Dean's Office.